Retail Marketing: 4 ways to boost impact of digital signage using beacons

 But, this doesn’t make them ignore the information that you want to convey.
 You can segment your screen into sections and use the extra sections to feature information like product launches, special offers, RSS feeds, social media feeds, related products etc.

 Retail stores can integrate beacons with their app to send customers personalised notifications based on their purchase history.
-This gets more interesting when you involve your digital signages into this system.
+This gets more interesting when you involve your digital signages in this system.

 When customers approach a product, beacons will push a notification about that particular product to the user’s phone.
 They can swipe up their phone’s screen to fling that product to the large display and get more information.
 Scala is currently using this technology in their retail stores.